-In the U.S., in East Africa, and in South Asia, Marie's collaborations in classrooms and cross-cultural exchanges have focused on topics such as: social support and cultures of response to advanced cancers; HIV/AIDS and politics of community development at the local level and international level; environmental racism, migration, and land displacement; performance-oriented movements for women’s and LGBTQ rights; and interrogating histories of inner-city violence and poverty through the lens of conflict transformation.
+In the U.S., in East Africa, and in South Asia, Marie's collaborations in classrooms, performance productions, and arts-based cross-cultural exchanges have focused on topics such as: social support and cultures of response to advanced cancers; HIV/AIDS and politics of community development at the local level and international level; environmental racism, migration, and land displacement; performance-oriented movements for women’s and LGBTQ rights; and interrogating histories of inner-city violence and poverty through the lens of conflict transformation.

 Paying attention to heroes of hers, Marie orients her research and teaching toward a two-fold way of understanding any issue: First, to generate more nuanced understandings of social inequities and economic dysfunctions that shape our local communities and their global contexts.
 Second, to identify and support community-generated insights and resources for intervention from among affected groups.
 These resources may be devoted to claiming individuals' lived dignity, restoring institutional rights, and revealing and seeking to transform oppressive systems.

-Specific to each circumstance, It is In You projects are committed to hosting space for participants and audiences to formulate their priorities through lenses appropriate to their pursuits--e.g., health justice for coal ash-affected communities, or site-specific conflict transformation education for undergraduate and K-12 students partnering with community non-profits.
+Specific to each circumstance, It is In You projects are committed to hosting space for participants and audiences to formulate their priorities through lenses appropriate to their pursuits--e.g., health justice for coal ash-affected communities, or patient advocacy through deepened clinical and community partnerships, or site-specific conflict transformation education for undergraduate and K-12 students partnering with community non-profits.
 Priorities for communication during events, workshops, or longterm-projects are tri-part: (A) to produce knowledge and culture collaboratively, (B) to understand and potentially change behavior contextually, (C) to share tactics for reforming institutions collectively.